thealjey/keml/docs/event.md

 - any attribute that starts with `on:` and contains a space separated list of actions to initiate
-- any attribute that starts with `event:` and contains a comma separated list of name and value pairs separated by `=`; the value part is optional and will default to `true` if omitted; every key and value pair has to match the event object, otherwise the event handling is skipped; can be used for associating hotkeys with an element, for example
+- any attribute that starts with `event:` and contains a comma separated list of name and value pairs separated by `=`
+  The value part is optional and the key will only be checked for truthiness if omitted.
+  Every key and value pair has to match the event object, otherwise the event handling is skipped.
+  Can be used for associating hotkeys with an element, for example.

 ## Basic Example